 Leanid Sudalenka has been defending human rights for 20 years.
 He has provided free legal assistance, including by preparing individual complaints to the UN Human Rights Committee on behalf of Belarusian nationals whose rights were violated by the government.
 For his human rights work, he was awarded the prestigious prize of the French Republic “Freedom-Equality-Brotherhood” in 2018.
 In 2019, he became the winner of the National Human Rights Prize in the nomination “Human Rights Defender of the Year”.

 In 2020, Leanid Sudalenka provided legal assistance in appealing against court rulings issued for participating in peaceful assemblies that took place in Homieĺ after the presidential election of August 9.

-Sudalenka was detained on January 18, 2021 as part of a criminal case under Art.
-342 of the Criminal Code (organization or active participation in group actions which gravely breach public order) and was remanded in a detention center.
+Sudalenka was detained on January 18, 2021, as a defendant in a criminal case under Article 342 of the Criminal Code ('Organization or active participation in group actions grossly disrupting public order') and was remanded in a detention center.